greenfield932/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Pipiline is quite stable on project video, but fails on challenge and hard_challenge videos.
+The pipeline is quite stable on project video, but fails on challenge and hard_challenge videos.

 One of the problems I faced were false positives on stright lines on the road (a joint of a road coverages) appear in gradient filter very actively, as result some of them can be interpreted as lane line.
 This problem can be fixed by using other color treshold methods based on white/yellow color extraction instead of gradient filter, or their combination in 'AND' manner (instead of 'OR
 )